mrARITRAG/agr-demo/README.md

 # agr-demo
-This is my first Git Repositry
+This is my first Git Repositry.
+My name is - Aritra Ghosh